-Jordan V. Hill is a Stakeholder in Eimer Stahl’s Chicago and Madison offices.
+Jordan V. Hill is a Stakeholder in Eimer Stahl’s Chicago office.
 He focuses his practice on a variety of complex commercial litigation, class actions, and appellate matters.

 Prior to joining the firm, Jordan was an associate at one of the nation’s top law firms where he handled patent litigation, appellate, and various complex litigation disputes.
 Jordan has experience in state and federal courts at the trial and appellate levels.
 He has represented and counseled large corporate clients in the technology and financial sectors, industry and advocacy groups, and various pro bono clients.